hayden-poems/hayden-poems.github.io/_texts/DOTK.md

 ---

 - Footsteps that used to soar
-- Now broken an faded by the front door
+- Now broken and faded by the front door
 - The door handle wouldn't turn
 - All the excitement and belief was trapped and about to burn
 - I used to try but these days I just cry